keikai/keikai-tutorial/readme.md

 # Project Architecture
 ![architecture.png](architecture.png)

-* When calling Keikai Java client API, it communicates with Keikai server.
+* The tutorial application calls Keikai Java client API to communicates with Keikai server.
-* Keikai server communicates with Keikai client in a browser to render a sheet and exchange data.
+* Keikai server communicates with Keikai UI client in a browser to render a sheet and exchange data.

 # Import Larger Files